 While our medications can do their part to ease the physical withdrawal symptoms, such as nausea, vomiting, and body aches, they also tackle the relentless cravings.
 All too often, these cravings send people back to using in very short order unless they’re muted.

-Outside of addressing your dependence and addiction through medications, we also provide NAD IV therapy, which can lessen withdrawal symptoms at the same time as it improves your overall wellness.
+Outside of addressing your dependence and addiction through medications, we also provide Medication-Assisted Treatment, which can lessen withdrawal symptoms at the same time as it improves your overall wellness.

-While the tools we mention above are highly effective, the emotional and mental support that we provide during your detox is also very important.
-Detoxing on your own can make you feel isolated and lonely and our goal is to show you that you’re not alone and that you do have support.
+While the tools we mentioned above are highly effective, the emotional and mental support that we provide during your detox is also very important.
+Detoxing on your own can make you feel isolated and lonely, and our goal is to show you that you’re not alone and that you do have support.

 The bottom line is that even the strongest among us can benefit from professional support during detox, whether it’s medical, mental, or emotional.